folke/tokyonight.nvim/README.md

 # 🏙 Tokyo Night

-A dark Neovim theme written in Lua ported from the Visual Studio Code [TokyoNight](https://github.com/enkia/tokyo-night-vscode-theme) theme.
+A dark and light Neovim theme written in Lua ported from the Visual Studio Code [TokyoNight](https://github.com/enkia/tokyo-night-vscode-theme) theme.
 Includes extra themes for Kitty, Alacritty, iTerm and Fish.

 ## Storm